 The park has guided birding walks throughout the year.
 Please see the Events Calendar for upcoming dates.

-One of the best birding spots in Fort Tryon Park is Cabrini Woods Nature Sanctuary, a narrow woodland located at the southwest corner of the park.
+One of the best birding spots in Fort Tryon Park is Cabrini Woods Nature Sanctuary, a narrow woodland located at the southwest corner.
 Due to the topography, the site offers visitors an elevated, canopy-level viewpoint from the sidewalk along Cabrini Boulevard between 190th Street and Margaret Corbin Circle.
 This unique vantage point attracts local birders throughout the year and is an excellent spot for beginning birders to hone their skills.
 The area is occasionally open to tours provided by the Fort Tryon Park Trust.